If you ever drive through mainland Spain you may encounter almost desert-like fields where herds of white, hornless sheep roam.

 These are the arid plains of La Mancha, and are home to a number of registered farms that breed Manchega sheep.
 These farms, that reside in the provinces of Albacete, Ciudad Real, Cuenca and Toledo, have the exclusive right to make the cheese Manchego DOC.

 The La Mancha region is an arid but fertile plateau found just South of Madrid.
-The semi-arid climate of the area is sun-soaked with low levels of rainfall, offering a unique grazing region for the Manchega sheep who feed on the grassy plains and stubble from croplands.
+The semi-arid climate of the area is sun-soaked with low levels of rainfall.
+This offers a unique grazing region for the Manchega sheep who feed on the grassy plains and stubble from croplands.

 Manchego cheese is made from the whole milk of the Manchega sheep.
 There are certain regulations it must follow – the cheese must be aged for a minimum of 60 days and a maximum of two years, it must be pressed into a cylindrical mould of a particular shape and size, and can only be used from pasteurised or raw milk.